Belgabor/TardisMod-Schemas/README.md

 Intended as a central relay for a Logistics Pipes setup inside the TARDIS.
 Central indented spot for an power conduit to the power junction, lots of roundels to connect inventory connector pipes to.

 ### Machines
-Various rooms for machines along the walls with corresponding trenches for piping/conduits.
+Various rooms for machines along the walls with corresponding trenches for piping/conduits and/or room below the floor.

 ### Tanks
 Rooms for full size RailCraft tanks.
 Offer plenty space above and below for cables and/or machines.